USA

 Guide To Hiking Monkey Rock Trail In Lake Tahoe

-Monkey Rock Trail is a moderately difficult 2.5-mile roundtrip hike with 500 feet elevation gain on the northeastern shores of Lake Tahoe, Nevada.
-The trail starts out flat and easy, ...
+Monkey Rock Trail is a moderately difficult 2.5-mile roundtrip hike with 500 feet elevation gain on the Nevada side of Lake Tahoe.
+The trail starts out flat and easy, before ...
 Read more

 Bonsai Rock Lake Tahoe: Parking, Trail + Sunset Photos